Pnlalessio/The_American_Sign_Language_Recognition_and_Real_Time/README.md

 ## 🔧 Training strategy

-In the following code cells, I show the training, validation, and testing of the best models selected after **hyperparameter tuning**.
+In this notebook, I show the training, validation, and testing of the best models selected after **hyperparameter tuning**.

 - I followed a **try and test strategy** because full **Cross-Validation** would consume too many resources (time and memory).
 - Even limited CV on CNN models caused **memory overflow**.